FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 FIX fields are categorized into roughly 20 datatypes.
 A datatype should be defined in terms of its value space, the range of its possible values, not in terms of its lexical space, its encoding format.
-In fact, a FIX datatype may be mapped to any number of wire formats.
-(See datatype mappings section below.)
+In fact, a FIX datatype may be mapped to any number of wire formats (see the [datatype mappings](#datatype-mappings) section below).

 A datatype may optionally inherit properties from a type specified by the baseType attribute.
-For example, Qty datatype, used by fields like OrderQty, has baseType of float, a more generic FIX datatype.
+For example, Qty datatype, used by fields like OrderQty(38), has baseType of float, a more generic FIX datatype.

-Generally, FIX datatypes for FIX protocols need be defined only once and are copied from the baseline standard.
+Generally, FIX datatypes for FIX protocols need to be defined only once and are copied from the baseline standard.
 However, the datatypes section may contain different definitions for non-FIX protocols.